Application materials for the 2020/2021 FTI Grant cycle will be released on June 1, 2020. Applications will be due on August 15, 2020.

 - Matching gifts may come from private or public sources, or from earned income (special events, fundraising activities, etc.).

 - Donated materials and services and organizational overhead costs can be eligible sources as matching funds if they directly underwrite the project budget and are the result of the Institute’s challenge grant.

 - Grant projects must begin within six months of award date – otherwise, the grant award is subject to review.

 - Periodic reports are required and specific to each form of grant support.
 These requirements will be detailed in the grant contract upon award notification.

-- Within one year from the grant disbursement date, a final report of the project and financial accounting of the expenditure of the grant must be submitted.
+- A final report of the project and financial accounting of the expenditure of the grant must be submitted within the fiscal year of the grant disbursement date.
 If the project is not completed in accordance with the contract, the parties will need to negotiate continuing or returning grant funds.